Hasimasi/ding/Installation-guide-for-Windows-7-and-up.md

 ![Getting your token](http://i.imgur.com/cN4YehO.png)

+**Make sure you save the file after doing this.
+Some people forget to.
+It should be common sense.**

 If you have any further questions, you can ask on the [help server](https://discord.gg/0iqN3da4zqpJpuY0).

 ### 2.d: Start the bot!